-On 7 April 2020 it was announced that Falcon Australia had agreed to farm down 7.5% of its participating interest ("PI") in the Exploration Permits, such that following the transaction, Falcon Australia now holds a 22.5% PI.
+On 7 April 2020 it was announced that Falcon Australia had agreed to farm down 7.5% of its participating interest ("PI") in the Exploration Permits, such that following the transaction, Falcon Australia now holds a 22.5% Pl.
 As part of that deal Origin assumes 25% of the cost of Falcon Australia's remaining call option to reduce the overriding royalties with the TOG Group.
-The cost to Falcon Australia to exercise the call option, reduced from \$7.5million to \$5.625 million, in line with the reduced PI.
+The cost to Falcon Australia to exercise the call option, reduced from \$7.5million to \$5.625 million, in line with the reduced Pl.

 On 7 July 2020 Falcon Australia agreed to a further extension of the call option up to and including 30 April 2022 ("Additional Extension"), to acquire it's 22.5% portion of the 2% ORRI from the TOG Group.
-Following confirmation of registration of the Additional Extension from the Northern Territory government Falcon Australia will pay \$150,000 to the TOG Group for granting the Additional Extension, with the cost of exercising the call option increasing from \$5.625 million to \$6 million.
+Confirmation of registration of the Additional Extension from the Northern Territory government has been received and Falcon Australia has paid \$150,000 to the TOG Group for granting the Additional Extension, with the cost of exercising the call option increasing from \$5.625 million to \$6 million.